 - Lawyers, architects, consultants with EU-recognized degrees

-If you think you qualify for the EU Blue Card, do not leave it to chance.
-The salary threshold, qualifications, and documents all need to be perfect.
-Legal Solution reviews every Blue Card case before submission to maximize your chances.
+Think you qualify for the EU Blue Card?
+Do not leave it to chance.
+Legal Solution reviews every case before submission — salary threshold, qualifications, documents — to make sure everything is perfect.